Updated 2026-05-24

 How to read pricing comparisons in the V4 era

 Token price is only the starting point.
 Compare total cost per successful task, including input tokens, output tokens, failed calls, retries, and human correction.
+DeepSeek V4 Pro is currently listed at $0.435 per 1M cache-miss input tokens and $0.87 per 1M output tokens, and DeepSeek says those rates become the official quarter-price baseline after the 75% discount window ends on May 31, 2026.
 The right comparison is often V4-Flash versus premium defaults, or V4-Pro versus premium review routes, not simply DeepSeek versus everyone else.

 Why DeepSeek V4 is the baseline